 For example, Scott Bernard’s Cyclone only gives him five Combat Dice, whereas his Alpha Fighter in Battloid mode gives him a whopping fifteen Combat Dice, but it also has three times more Protoculture Signature rating.
 While this sounds like a huge advantage, the Invid you will be facing in the Regess Phase have impressively high numbers as well, with Sera having fifteen health and attacking with six dice herself.

 After all of your characters have acted you check the Protoculture Signature Tracker, if this is at zero you win!
 You have defeated the Regess and saved the Earth.
 If you haven’t won the game, the Regess Phase continues.

 Next the Invid move and attack, similar to the way Invid acted in the Invid round of the Assault Phase, including attacking Engaged targets or moving to engage new targets.
 After all of the Invid have acted, if he is still in play, Corg does his special attack which is a six die attack against the character with the highest Armor Rating.
-Note this is in addition to moving and attacking with the rest of the Invid earlier in the Phase (we think, the rules aren’t very clear on that).
+Note this is in addition to moving and attacking with the rest of the Invid earlier in the Phase (we think, we aren’t positive, the rules aren’t very clear on that point).